 However, this is an issue that’s perhaps the easiest to prevent, because all if takes from you is setting up a reminder through WHOIS to let you know around 3 weeks in advance before your domain name registry gets redundant and expires.

-Websites that do not take care of their security or take very little preventative measures to protect their site are highly vulnerable to hacker attacks or even malware attacks.
+Websites that do not take care of their security or take very few preventative measures to protect their site are highly vulnerable to hacker attacks or even malware attacks.
 If the hacker finds a way in, either they will start siphoning data from your website or either get the website to crash all of a sudden.

 The same happens in the form of a ransomware attack, where the hacker prevents you from accessing your site unless you pay them.
 The Wannacry ransomware attack caused hundreds of major websites to crash ranging from the USA to the UK to India, inflicting millions of dollars in damage.

-To save yourself from this kind of an issue, partner with a WordPress maintenance service provider who can do everything to prevent security loopholes like updating plugins, taking care of security updates, etc. and also revive the website through a specialized back in case of a crash.
+To save yourself from this kind of issue, partner with a WordPress maintenance service provider who can do everything to prevent security loopholes like updating plugins, taking care of security updates, etc. and also revive the website through a specialized back in case of a crash.

 If you are using WordPress to run your site, then you must know about the importance of plugins.
 Plugins allow a wide range of functionalities to be added to your site including allowing you to do SEO, prevent spam emails, add contact forms, and optimize your site for E-commerce transactions among others.

-However, there are a lot of third party plugins out there that are not secure or stable enough to be added to sites.
+However, there are a lot of third-party plugins out there that are not secure or stable enough to be added to sites.
 If you do use them, then the risk of them either damaging or making your site crash increases exponentially.

 Secondly, even if you have secure plugins in place, not updating them regularly or properly can also result in crashes.

-To ensure that you don’t face such an issue, don’t opt for unstable plugins in the first place and continuously update your secure plugins either yourself or by hiring a third party WordPress maintenance service provider.
+To ensure that you don’t face such an issue, don’t opt for unstable plugins in the first place and continuously update your secure plugins either yourself or by hiring a third-party WordPress maintenance service provider.

 While this is not technically a crash in the sense that your website will still be accessible on the internet, but a Google blacklist notice placed before anyone visits your site can have the same kind of detrimental impact on your site as a crash.